alexandrelam/openscribe/README.md

 ~/Library/Application Support/openscribe/config.yaml
 ```

-You can edit this file directly if needed.
+You can edit this file directly using `openscribe config --open` or with any text editor.
 Example:

 ```yaml
 microphone: "MacBook Pro Microphone"